OpenClimateScience/OpenClimateScience.github.io/curriculum.md

 			<div class="post-content">
 				<p class="date">Module 2</p>
 				<h3>Computational Climate Science</h3>
 				How can we analyze gridded climate datasets with spatial and temporal attributes?
+How is climate variability measured and modeled?
 				<ul>
 					<li>Describe the interpretation and calculation of climate normals, climate anomalies, and a climatology</li>
 					<li>Learn what indices are available for meteorological drought, soil moisture, drought, atmospheric water demand, and canopy greenness</li>